soarqin/YAERModLoader/README.md

 - [inih](https://github.com/benhoyt/inih): The library used to parse ini files.
 - [toml-c](https://github.com/arp242/toml-c): The library used to parse toml files, for ModEngine config file compatibility.
 - [wingetopt](https://github.com/alex85k/wingetopt): The library used to parse command line arguments.
+- [libofdf](https://github.com/Jan200101/libofdf): The library used to parse Valve's VDF files, for locating game folder.